Bkamahl/ReservableRooms/README.md

 ## Instructions:

 In game, as an admin or super admin use the command "addreservableroom" to add a reservable room.
-The command arguements are addreservableroom ROOMNUMBER Vec1Pos1 Vec1Pos2 Vec1Pos3 Vec2Pos1 Vec2Pos2 Vec2Pos3 garagedoorname
+The command arguements are addreservableroom ROOMNUMBER Vec1Pos1 Vec1Pos2 Vec1Pos3 Vec2Pos1 Vec2Pos2 Vec2Pos3 garagedoorname(optional)
 ( garagedoorname is optional ( used for door system ) )
 And to remove a room the command is removereservableroom ROOMNUMBER

-## Config:

-Most of the config is in the server file, pretty obv too.

 ## Changelog